mxro/maxrohde-web/content/Drafts/Practice Shepherding Awareness.md

 ## Step 6: Spirit

-The next phase involves a mastery of spirit.
+The next phase involves a connecting to the elusive realm of spirit.
 It's about nurturing our connection to the things we can't see, touch, or completely understand.
 However, achieving this state should not be a necessity but a possible valuable addition to meditation.

 ## Why these Steps?